micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.md

 [.column]
 - Generally add_handler keeps a lis of functions to call somewhere
 - This approach allows for typing hints to guide the developer
-- Generally easy to document
+- Generally easy to document (code signatures do half the work)

 ---